AMOSSHE events

 Here are the delegate prices:

-• Non-member (other employees of an AMOSSHE member organisation, individuals, not-for-profit organisations, higher education providers not associated with AMOSSHE) - £300
+• Member colleagues (other employees of an AMOSSHE member organisation, individuals, not-for-profit organisations, higher education providers not associated with AMOSSHE) - £150

+If you choose to pay online but then decide to pay by a different method, please email info@amosshe.org.uk for help.
 AMOSSHE will make every effort to ensure that you are charged the correct booking rate.
 However, please note that the onus is on you to provide the correct information and choose the correct rate applicable to you.
-AMOSSHE welcomes payment online by credit or debit card, or by bank transfer or cheque.
-If you choose to pay online but then decide to pay by a different method, please email info@amosshe.org.uk for help.

 Your data